AdharshKokkula/my-typing-speed-calculator/README.md

 Click the HTML button with id resetBtn to reset the timer, fetch a new random quotation, and clear the input.

-Certainly!
-Here's a sample README text for your Typing Speed Calculator project:

-Typing Speed Calculator
-Welcome to the Typing Speed Calculator project! ⌨️🚀

-About
-This project is a Typing Speed Calculator built using HTML, CSS, and JavaScript.
-It not only allows you to test and improve your typing speed but also fetches a random quotation from https://apis.ccbp.in/random-quote to add an additional element of challenge and learning.
-The project features a timer, result display, and the ability to reset and fetch a new random quotation.

 Features
 ⏱ Real-time Timer: Measure your typing speed with a real-time timer in seconds.
 📜 Random Quotations: Fetch a random quotation to type and challenge yourself.